tanayvenkata/hanabi/README.md

 # Agent Performance Metrics

-**BalancedGreedyAgent**: implemented with clue efficiency maximizer so the clue conveying the most information is selected -- 30% performance improvement with greedy strategy (selecting card with max efficiency) than random play with efficiency threshold of 6.0
+**BalancedGreedyAgent**: Implemented with clue efficiency maximizer so the clue conveying the most information is selected -- 30% performance improvement with greedy strategy (selecting card with max efficiency) than random play with efficiency threshold of 6.0

 ## Setup